 Shazam identifies a song by creating a unique digital fingerprint to match what you’re hearing with one of the millions of songs in the Shazam database.

-Identify songs with Shazam
+Identify songs with the Shazam app

 - Open the Shazam app on your device.

-After you identify a song, tap the play button next to a Shazam to listen to a preview.
+- On iPhone or iPad, tap the play button next to a Shazam to listen to a preview.
 If you have an Apple Music subscription, you can listen to whole songs in Shazam.
 You can also connect Shazam to other music streaming services that Shazam supports.

 If you don’t have an internet connection, the app still creates a unique digital fingerprint to match against the Shazam database the next time your device is connected to the internet.
 If a song can’t be identified, it will disappear from your pending Shazams.